Cholesterol is not something to be scared of

-That’s why the ketogenic diet will raise your cholesterol levels.
+That’s why the ketogenic diet will raise your cholesterol levels (usually).
 It’s really raising the amount of fat delivery you need – which makes perfect sense!
 It is a necessary and beautiful thing for this to occur.
 The problematic stuff is the plaque build-up, not the cholesterol in your blood.
 On the following pages and follow-ups, we will go through exactly how to read your high cholesterol levels.
 There are bad signs to watch out for, but the problem is not the cholesterol.

 Having firemen around means there was a problem.
 Gather too many of them, and they start interfering with people’s processes.
 Other problems arise because of their over presence – but they only stay there if they need to fight a fire!
 The firemen are not the problem – they just signal that there was a problem before..

 If you do have high LDL cholesterol, you must ask yourself, “why?”
 Is it because you are mainly a fat-fueled machine now?
-If so, then it is totally normal.
+If so, then it is probably normal.
 Also, cross-check it with your triglyceride levels.
 If your triglyceride levels are low, then it means your cells are actually using the fat as energy – there is nothing to be worried about.

 You should also check your inflammatory markers.
 If they are low, then, again, you have nothing to worry about.
 Your heart will be fine.

-But if you are using fat for fuel mostly (like a keto-goer) and you have high triglycerides, then you have problems coming your way.
-You must be an engineer and ask why there are so many triglycerides in your blood.
+But if you are using fat for fuel mostly (like a keto-goer) and you have high triglycerides, then you may have problems coming your way.
+You must be an engineer, and ask why there are so many triglycerides in your blood.
 It can mean that your cells are not properly taking in the fat to use for energy.